Answer all the questions

 Topic: European Trade in West Africa

-⭐ Before 1600, European traders were primarily interested in gold from West Africa, which was highly sought after in Europe.
+Before 1600, European traders were most interested in gold from West Africa.
+Gold was valuable and in high demand in Europe.

 Explanation: